 - Reserve some pasta water.
 The starches in reserved pasta water help the pesto sauce thoroughly coat and stick to the rigatoni.

-What to Serve With Pesto Rigatoni
+How to Make Pesto Rigatoni

 How to Store